James Bryce, 1st Viscount Bryce: Personal life

 Lady Bryce died in 1939.
 Her papers are held at the Bodleian Library.

 Memorials

 There is a large monument to Viscount Bryce in the southwest section of the Grange Cemetery in Edinburgh, facing north at the west end of the central east–west avenue.
-It is presumed that his ashes are buried there.
+His ashes are buried there.

 There is a bust of Viscount Bryce in Trinity Church on Broadway, near Wall Street in New York.
 A similar bust is in the U.S. Capitol Building and there is a commemorative Bryce Park in Washington DC.

 In 1965 the James Bryce Chair of Government was endowed at the University of Glasgow.
 "Government" was changed to "Politics" in 1970.

 In 2013 the Ulster History Circle unveiled a blue plaque dedicated to him, near his birthplace in Belfast.

 On the occasion of the 160th anniversary of Bryce's birth, a small street off of Baghramyan Avenue in Yerevan, Armenia was named "James Bryce Street" in 1998.